jeremytammik/ElementModifier/README.md

 White space is ignored.

-ANy violation of this format throws an exception and terminates the add-in execution.
+Any violation of this format throws an exception and terminates the add-in execution.

 Hence, this ia a valid command file: